BeathovenGala/Auralis/README.md

 ---

 ## 🖌️ **How to Read These Diagrams**
-- **Process Workflow**: Shows how data flows from observatories to actionable alerts.
+- **Process Workflow**: Shows how data flows and branches from observatories to multiple outcomes (alerts, shutdowns, dashboard, API).
-- **Use Case Diagram**: Visualizes key users and their interactions with Auralis.
+- **Solution Architecture**: Illustrates modular, scalable design with clear branching between layers.
-- **Solution Architecture**: Illustrates the modular, scalable design of the platform.
+- **Use Case Diagram**: Maps user types to their specific interactions and outcomes.
-- **User Journey**: Maps the experience from alert to action and post-event analysis.
+- **User Journey**: Follows a user from alert to action and post-event analysis.

 ---